pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Despair is a development of pride so great that it chooses one's certitude rather than admit God is more creative than we are."
 --Thomas Merton, as paraphrased in [First Reformed](https://en.wikipedia.org/wiki/First_Reformed)

+"Peace is not something you must hope for in the future.
+Rather, it is a deepening of the present, and unless you look for it in the present you will never find it."
+--Thomas Merton

 <a class="anchor" id="Mezinger"></a>
 "You are identifying yourself with the content of your own self model, and you're completely glued in to it."
 --Thomas Mezinger, on *Making Sense*